avelinrez/av-archive/jekyll-src/_pages/index.md

 # welcome, traveler.

 Wondering why you're here?
 Maybe take a quick look at this [short note](/av-archive/short-note).

-As a rule of thumb, any notes I write in this corner will mostly be in WIP state, which means I'll add or edit things whenever I want.
+As a rule of thumb, any notes I write in this corner ==will mostly be in WIP state==, which means I'll add or edit things whenever I want.

 ### recently updated notes.